sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   value.
 So if the mock object is not called, the correctness of the unit test is not guaranteed.

-## Challenge exercise

-- For now, TimeEntryControllerTest is a unit test code, which does not use Spring context (and for a good reason).
-Now suppose you want to take advantage of Spring context - maybe you want to read property files using Spring's @TestPropertySource, for example -, how can you change the TimeEntryController.test?
-  (Create a new file called TimeEntryController2.test and `@WebMvcTest` and `MockMvc`)

 ## Slack channel tips